luissimas/luissimas.github.io/content/blog/2-years-of-homelab/index.md

   - homelab
 ---

-It's been almost 2 years since I started my Homelab project, and it's been a great journey!
+2 years ago I started my Homelab project.
+The idea was to have a practical long-term project in which I could learn more about Kubernetes and infrastructure in general.
+It's been a great journey!

+In this post, I'll describe the current state of my setup and highlight a few key things I learned along the way.
+I plan on doing some big changes in the near future, so this post will also serve as a way to reflect about what I like about this setup and what could be improved.

 My setup changed a lot over the time, but recently it has stabilized quite a bit and I rarely change it in any significant way.
 This current iteration of my Homelab fulfills the following properties:

-- GitOps: everything is deployed and reproducible with FluxCD
+- GitOps: everything is declarative and reproducible with FluxCD
 - Secrets are encrypted and stored in the git repository
 - All services have valid SSL certificates issued by Let's Encrypt
 - Hardware acceleration enabled for video transcoding
 - Observability for both the services and the node itself
 - It's fun :)

-In this post, I'll describe the current state of my setup and highlight a few key learnings along the way.
-I plan on doing some big changes in the near future, so this post will also serve as a way to reflect about what I like about this setup and what could be improved.
+If you want to check out the details about my setup, check out [the GitHub repository](https://github.com/luissimas/homelab).
+Since I'm using GitOps, everything that I run is declared in this repository.

 ![Glance homepage for my Homelab](glance-screenshot.png)

 My Homelab runs as single node Kubernetes cluster (I'm using K3s) that hosts all my services.
 The Kubernetes deployments and configuration are entirely managed in a GitOps workflow, using FluxCD.
 The OS running in the node is Ubuntu Server 22.04.
 Besides the main K3s process, the node also runs Tailscale to setup a peer-to-peer VPN from my client devices to my server.
 All of this runs in a used Mini PC that sits quietly under my desk.

-## Why I started a homelab

-Mostly to learn new things

 ## What I'm currently running